kircktd/HSFT/README.md

 1. Clone this repository `git clone https://github.com/kircktd/hsft.git`
 2. Copy or link hammertrack.py to the working directory on your server
 3. Install requirements `pip install -r requirements.txt`

+### Configuration

+1. Edit the hammertrack.py script to set the location sites using a key word value and menu name to match the settings in Ftrack for the site locations (line 90).
+2. Copy or link shothammer_config.yml to shotgunEvents working directory
+3. One or more Hammerspace clusters set up with keyword-based objectives to drive data placement (e.g. `IF HAS_KEYWORD("SGHS_LOCATION") THEN {SLO('place-on-local-volumes)}`)